IOKernel/Sangatsu/README.md

 ## Usage

+Straightforward, set up your credentials in a credentials.txt file with the following format
+'''
+username
+password
+'''

-Straightforward, open chess-boy.py or use the command line.
+open chess-boy.py or use the command line.

 ```python
 python3 chess-bot.py